 In 2013, the last of Georgina’s oldest friends died.
-Now, one should explain these were four-legged friends, but nevertheless, they were some of the best mates she’s ever had.
+Now, one should explain these were four-legged friends, but nevertheless, they were perhaps the best mates she’s ever had.
 She was, as she puts it “born into a herd” of a dozen horses and ponies, all older than she.
 Growing up amidst these kindly, giant babysitters taught her everything she knows about equine life (with a few Parelli clinics thrown in)… even if they still treated her like she was knee-high with pigtails well after she passed 20.

 Originating over 2,500 years ago on the Shetland Isles northeast of Scotland, these iconic little equines are one of the oldest and toughest breeds of horse.